dry-python/returns/docs/pages/types.rst

   ... ) == IO('123')

 There are also other helpfil methods as well.
-See :class:`returns.iterables.Fold`.
+See :class:`returns.iterables.AbstractFold`.

-We also ship :class:`returns.iterables.AbtractFold`, where you can change how ``loop`` (or any other) method works.
+We also ship :class:`~returns.iterables.AbstractFold`, where you can change how ``loop`` (or any other) method works.
 For example, for performance reasons.

-Let's say you have a big number of :class:`returns.context.requires_context.RequiresContext` instances and you want to do the same thing string concatenation we have shown above.
+Let's say you have a big number of :class:`~returns.context.requires_context.RequiresContext` instances and you want to do the same thing string concatenation we have shown above.

 You might face recursion problems with it: